We get this question a lot: “Can you put affiliate links in recipes?”

 If you aren't brand new to affiliate marketing, you probably know how this works.
 If so, that means you have access to affiliate links and are ready for the next step.

-Pick an affiliate program that's right for you.
+If not, pick an affiliate program that's right for you.
 Think of products you couldn't go without.
 The ones that seriously impact your food blogger workflow.

 Need a little more help? ➡️ I have guides covering the Amazon affiliate program and the Instacart affiliate program.
 Plus, a roundup of the best food affiliate programs to get you started.